-2013 2012 Leasehold improvements Furniture and equipment \$ 1,617,295 87,472 1,704,767 \$ 1,617,295 87,472 1,704,767 Accumulated depreciation and amortization 649,033 595,125 \$ 1,055,734 \$ 1,109,642
+2014 2013 Leasehold improvements Furniture and equipment \$ 1,617,295 87,472 1,704,767 \$ 1,617,295 87,472 1,704,767 Accumulated depreciation and amortization 702,944 649,033 \$ 1,001,823 \$ 1,055,734

-Depreciation and amortization expense for each of the years ended June 30, 2013 and 2012 is \$53,908 and \$53,910.
+Depreciation and amortization expense for each of the years ended June 30, 2014 and 2013 is \$53,911 and \$53,908.

-9. Operating Lease Commitment and Land Lease Contribution:
+8. Operating Lease Commitment and Land Lease Contribution:

 The Organization leases land from the City of Atlanta on which the child care center is constructed.
-The lease term is five years, and is renewable for five additional five-year terms, for a total of thirty years.
+The lease, dated March 2002, has an initial five year term, and is renewable for five additional five-year terms, for a total of thirty years.
 Under the lease terms, the Organization pays the city \$1 per year for use of the land, which is substantially below fair market value.
 The leasehold improvements the Organization makes to the land remain the property of the city at the end of the lease.
+The Organization and the City of Atlanta are currently in discussions regarding future renewals of the lease.

 The Organization recorded a temporarily restricted contribution of \$145,000 to reflect the estimated value of the land lease in excess of the payments made by the Organization to the city over the life of the lease.
 The restriction is recognized as released on a straight-line basis over the thirty-year life of the lease.
-At June 30, 2013 and 2012, contributions of \$87,000 and \$91,833 remained under temporary restriction in connection with the lease.
+At June 30, 2014 and 2013, contributions of \$82,167 and \$87,000 remained under temporary restriction in connection with the lease.

-10. Management Services Revenue, Repairs and Maintenance Expense, and Supplies Expense:
+9. Management Services Revenue, Repairs and Maintenance Expense, and Supplies Expense:

 Under the MOU (see Note 2), the Organization provides child care services beneficial to GIT.
 In accordance with this agreement, the Organization receives administrative and other services provided by employees of GIT.
-The value of these services is estimated at \$26,507 and \$72,091 for the years ended June 30, 2013 and 2012, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
+The value of these services is estimated at \$42,680 and \$26,507 for the years ended June 30, 2014 and 2013, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
 These amounts are included in management services revenue and management and general expense in the accompanying Statements of Activities.

-During the years ended June 30, 2013 and 2012, GIT also provided repair and maintenance services for the Organization's physical facility of \$5,797 and \$8,628, and supplies, telecommunications, and other administrative resources for the Organization's programs of \$3,793 and \$434.
-These balances are included in unrestricted revenues, and in program service expenses or management and general expenses, as applicable, in the accompanying Statements of Activities.
+During the years ended June 30, 2014 and 2013, GIT also provided repair and maintenance services for the Organization's physical facility of \$1,944 and \$5,797, and supplies, telecommunications, and other administrative resources for the Organization's programs of \$1,026 and \$3,793.
+These balances are included in unrestricted revenues and in program service expenses in the accompanying Statements of Activities.

-11. Temporarily Restricted Contribution:
+10. Temporarily Restricted Contributions:

-During the year ended June 30, 2013, the Organization received a contribution of \$100,000 from GTF for renovations to the child care center.
-As these funds had not been expended for this purpose by the end of the year, the contribution is included in the Organization's temporarily restricted net assets.
+During the years ended June 30, 2014 and 2013, the Organization received contributions of \$50,000 and \$100,000 from GTF for renovations to the child care center.
+To the extent that these funds had not been expended for this purpose at June 30, 2014 and 2013, the contributions are included in the Organization's temporarily restricted net assets.